Training and development (immunology)

 You will need to complete core training after your two-year foundation programme.
 Core training has a choice of two pathways:

-- acute care common stem – ACCS (acute medicine), which is a three-year programme
+- acute care common stem – ACCS (acute medicine), which is a four-year programme.
+Trainees may join immunology after year 3 if they have full MRCP Diploma

 Applicants for specialty training at ST3 should also hold the full MRCP (UK).
 Not all applicants who meet the required standard to continue will necessarily be offered a post due to the level of competition.